isomerpages/isomerpages-govtech/media/technews/_posts/2017-09-26-winning-with-robots.md

 The robots make quick work of purifying the water, removing the contaminants and delivering them to the lab for further testing.

-This hypothetical scenario of an eco-disaster was brought to life at this year’s FIRST Global Challenge Robotics Competition (FGCRC),
+This hypothetical scenario of an eco-disaster was brought to life at this year’s [FIRST Global Challenge](https://first.global/live/){:target="_blank"} Robotics Competition (FGCRC),

 Held in Washington DC in July 2017, this annual contest of wits and skill brings together youths from around the world to build complex and mult-functional automatons.